santisbon/reference/src/rpi.md

 # remove SD card from laptop, insert it in your Pi and turn it on
 ```

 Since we preconfigured everything it has a lot of work to do before it can be available including upgrading the system and installing packages.
-Wait at least 20 minutes before trying to connect to it via SSH.
+Wait a few minutes before trying to connect to it via SSH.

 ## Option B: One-off